Flying online with my mates.

-This was quite the eye opener.
-I had spent some quality time flying/fighting against the A/I (artificial intelligence) bad-guys that each flight simulation had written into its code, and I felt I could hold my own.
-Granted these aerial duels were in the “Single Player” world, against the A/I and since I was in a “pre-radar” Sopwith Camel, or P-51 Mustang, I could always see the antagonist…not this BVR (Beyond Visual Range) missile stuff.
-I had dabbled into the fast jet thing, but CLEARLY had not spent the required amount of time to be proficient in that 4-D chess world of 400kt death.
-The folks that have a handle on this type of stuff have spent years learning it (some are actual ex-Navy, Air Force, Marine Corps types).
-They know exactly how to use the different radar guided missiles from very long distances.
-In that world, you can’t see the victim that you’re about to turn into a flaming ball of (virtual) teeth, hair and eyeballs (read ME).
-They know how to get in close and use the “heat seeking” Sidewinders that were made famous over the skies of Vietnam.
+This was quite an eye-opener.
+I had spent some quality time flying/fighting against the A/I (artificial intelligence) bad guys that each flight simulation had written into its code, and I felt I could hold my own.
+Granted these aerial duels were in the “Single Player” world, against the A/I, and since I was in a “pre-radar” Sopwith Camel, or P-51 Mustang, I could always see the antagonist…not this BVR (Beyond Visual Range) missile stuff.
+I had dabbled into the fast jet thing but CLEARLY had not spent the required amount of time to be proficient in that 4-D chess world of 400kt death.
+The folks that have a handle on this type of stuff have spent years learning it (some are actual ex-Navy, Air Force, and Marine Corps types).
+They know exactly how to use the different radar-guided missiles from very long distances.
+In that world, you can’t see the victim that you’re about to turn into a flaming ball of (virtual) teeth, hair, and eyeballs (read ME).
+They know how to get in close and use the “heat-seeking” Sidewinders that were made famous over the skies of Vietnam.
 And when that “Maverick moment” arrives (“…too close for missiles, switching to guns!”), they know the proclivities associated with that type of knife fight in a phone booth.
 PLUS…they can air to air fight their way into a target, bomb or rocket said target into the next dimension, then escape unscathed back to the airbase or aircraft carrier (OH…and can hook up to the re-fueling tanker on the way home for a sip of jet fuel).
 I had a HUGE amount to learn about how this online world worked, and I had a HUGE amount to learn about how flying a modern warplane with its spider-web of systems and weapons worked.
-I also had volumes to ingest about air to air tactics and the procedures for attacking a ground target.
-And lastly, I had a large amount to decipher about how a person goes from being the “bumbling uber-noob/here I am, come kill me” boat-anchor, to being able to survive in the online skies for more than the time required to film a Tony Romo fumble.
-It was going to be an uphill battle, but I if I could fly as the Commander in the left seat of a Boeing 757, then I could certainly figure out how to not be a COMPLETE idiot in the virtual skies.
+I also had volumes to ingest about air-to-air tactics and the procedures for attacking a ground target.
+And lastly, I had a large amount to decipher about how a person goes from being the “bumbling uber-noob/here I am, come kill me” boat anchor, to being able to survive in the online skies for more than the time required to film a Tony Romo fumble.
+It was going to be an uphill battle, but if I could fly as the Commander in the left seat of a Boeing 757, then I could certainly figure out how to NOT be a complete idiot in the virtual skies.
 (I hoped)

 Our LAN Group.

-(Pics from our our very early LAN days.
-LOVE those 25 pound CRT monitors!)
+(Pics from our very early LAN days.
+LOVED lugging around those 25-pound CRT monitors!)

 (Top: most of the original LAN mates.
 Some really ugly mugs to be sure.
 Bottom: my original online partner, “TBob”… “Mr. inverted, under the bridge” himself!)